CleasbyCode/jdvrif/src/bsky/posting-via-the-bluesky-api.md

 ## Image Embeds

 Each post can carry up to four images.
-Since April 2026 each image blob may be up to **2,000,000 bytes** (the `app.bsky.embed.images` lexicon was raised from the 1 MB limit that applied when the original blog post was written, and accepted dimensions went up to 4000×4000).
+Since April 2026 each image blob may be up to **2,000,000 bytes**, raised from the 1 MB limit that applied when the original blog post was written; the maximum resolution went up at the same time, to 4000×4000 from 2000px.
 The script enforces the 2 MB limit locally so oversized files fail fast with a clear message.

+Its own dimension caps (16,384px per side, 40 megapixels) are deliberately *looser* than the service's — they are local decompression-bomb guards, not a mirror of the server's rules, and they exist to bound Pillow's memory use before the service ever sees the file.

 Files are read defensively — opened with `O_NOFOLLOW` (with an lstat/fstat identity check on platforms that lack it) and required to be